byrokrat/amount/README.md

 -----------------------

-The currency subsystem helps prevent bugs where values in different currencies are mixed (for example added togheter).
-Currency objects subclass `Amount` and work in the exact same way, with the added feature that they know their defined currency.
+The currency subsystem helps prevent bugs where values in different currencies are mixed (for example added together).
+Currency objects subclass `Amount` and works in the same way, with the added feature that they know their defined currency.

 ```php
 use ledgr\amount\Currency\SEK;